modehnal/modehnal.github.io/README.md

 The ponytail project repository is located here [gnome-ponytail-daemon](https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon)

-You will notice that there is an example how to use `gnome-ponytail-daemon` for automation without a `dogtail` API.
+You will notice that in the project is an example how to use `gnome-ponytail-daemon` for automation without a `dogtail` API.
 The `ponytail` API is used by `dogtail` when required.

 ### Giving the API a structure to be used in automation - **behave**